Pentecostal Missionary Church of Christ (4th Watch)

 The Pentecostal Missionary Church of Christ (4th Watch), also known as PMCC (4th Watch), is a Pentecostal Christian denomination based in the Philippines.
-It was founded in 1972 by Arsenio T. Ferriol, who would become its executive minister, and registered on August 30, 1973.
+It was founded in 1972 by Arsenio T. Ferriol, who would become its executive minister, and took on the title of apostle, registered on August 30, 1973.

 The church claims to be the "One True Church of Christ", with its beliefs coming from the Bible as the sole basis for all its doctrines and prophecies about the "Church of Jesus Christ" established by a living modern-day Apostle in the modern era (whereas the church doctrine calls it "The 4th Watch"; Ikaapat na Pagpupuyat).
-The denomination, whose headquarters—its largest church—is located in Marikina, has an estimated million members worldwide.
+The denomination, whose headquarters and largest church located in Marikina, has an estimated million members worldwide.